 After a short and fierce campaign, EDRi achieved a major victory for civil liberties with regard to ongoing Passenger Name Record (PNR) initiatives.

 As a result of EDRi’s advocacy work and public campaigning, the draft text for voluntary blocking/filtering measures in the “Telecoms single market” proposal was removed by a majority the EU Parliament in April 2014.

 The European Parliament refers the EU-Canada air passenger surveillance measure (PNR) to the Court of Justice of the EU

-EDRi successfully concludes the WePromise campaign that put digital rights on the agenda of the EU elections
+EDRi successfully concluded the WePromise campaign that put digital rights on the agenda of the EU elections.

 A strong vote